rootdown001/notes/react.md

 4. Can recieve props destructured... `export function NameFunc({name, age}){...}`
 5. Can set a default in the destructuring... `export function NameFunc({name, age = 54}){...}`
 6. If you pass a boolean prop without a value, it defaults to `true`
-7. If you pass a child, you access with `props.children`. `children` is a special term in React for this purpose
+7. If you pass a child, you access with `props.children` - `children` is a special term in React for this purpose

 Example, if you pass a child like this...